 Settings > Display & Brightness > Auto Lock > set to 30 seconds

-One click Low Power mode also includes the follow, but it is not recommended to use these options permanently:
+One-click Low Power mode also includes the following, but it is not recommended to use these options permanently:

 Settings > iCloud > Sign Out

-You do need a backup, especially if you phone has a failing battery and so may need replacement soon.
+You do need a backup, especially if your phone has a failing battery and may need replacement soon.
 It is easy to forget to turn on iCloud periodically to ensure that you have a recent backup.
-For that reason I would not recommend turning it off unless you have a different backup option available.
+For that reason, I would not recommend turning it off unless you have a different backup option available.

-- If any of the functions that you have turned off turn out to be critical for your use or enjoyment of your phone you can always re-enable them by reversing the steps shown above.
+- If any of the functions that you have turned off turn out to be critical for your use or enjoyment, you can always re-enable them by reversing the steps shown above.